SupriyaGembali/Hydral-Calamity-Predictor-Analyzer-GHC/README.md

 ## usage
 👓
-> Can be used to predict WQI by selecting important parameters from a standard dataset precited using machine learning model .
+> The machine learning model can effectively predict the Water Quality Index (WQI) by selectively considering significant parameters from a standardized dataset.
+By leveraging this model, accurate WQI predictions can be achieved, enhancing our understanding of water quality conditions..
 >
-> The robustness and efficiency of the proposed model in predicting WQI can be examined in futureworks.
+> The robustness and efficiency of the proposed model in predicting WQI can be examined in future works.

 ## References